nabinpkl/nabinpkl/README.md

 <h1 align="center">Hi there 👋, I'm Nabin</h1>
-<h3 align="center">FullStack Engineer · Products at AI or/and Distributed Systems or/and Web 3</h3>
+<h3 align="center">FullStack Engineer · Products at AI or/and Distributed Systems.</h3>

 <p align="center">
-  <em>Building at the intersection of Artificial Intelligence, decentralized systems and user facing products</em>
+  <em>Building at the intersection of Artificial Intelligence, distributed systems and user facing products.</em>
 </p>

 ---